computerFriend/node-red-contrib-c8y-measuremts/README.md

 ## What's next?
 Optional pagination of results is coming next: This will give users to option to have the node run continuously until all measurements are returned.
 This will also include the ability to add a max timeout.

+Re-add ability to filter based on timestamp - not just date.

 I also want to make it easier to have environment variables stored easily in your NodeRed flow.
 Parameters like tenant name, usernames, & credentials should all be stored in one location (vs. hard-coded into each node), so that they can be changed, managed, & protected more easily.
 Once I have that figured out, I'll update this node to be compatible with that.